Healthy Homes Assessment Seaview

 Home Assessments Seaview for Rental Properties

-There are many things to check in a home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns to be able to examine in an house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
+There are a few examples:

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be significant for property managers and landlords.
-For professional advice, call today to book your rental properties house assessment.
+The repercussions of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can be significant for property managers and landlords.
+For specialist advice, call today to schedule your rental properties house evaluation.

 home assessments for rental properties